brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 [^1]: *stitcher.io/cognitive-load*

-^ This so called "human memory space" is also called cognitive load.
+^ With an official term, this "human memory space" is also called "cognitive load".

 ^ A formal definition is that "cognitive load refers to the total amount of mental effort being used in the working memory of your brain"

-^ The more we can reduce this cognitive load, the more space available to focus, on for example, "application logic".
+^ The more we can reduce this cognitive load, the more space there is available to focus, on for example, "application logic".
 The thing your clients actually pay you for.

-^ We'll be addressing this issue in two different ways, two so called area's that can be optimised.

 ---

+## Visual perception of code

+^ There are many things we can do to reduce this cognitive load, to improve the visual perception of code.

+---

 ## Aestetics

-^ First of all, we're going to look at the pure aestetics of your code.
+^ The first one: we're going to look at the pure aestetics of your code.

 ^ This is the easy part, because it has nothing do do with changing that code.